kiwi2kiwi/Hebbian/README.md

   - has a cooldown during which it cannot be depolarized again
   - if it's depolarized frequently within a time period, it's threshold for depolarization is lowered
   - after each image input, the threshold of every Axon is increased to simulate "Forgetting".
-    If the threshold is too high, the Axon is removed
+    If the threshold is too high, the Axon is removed.
+The Axon is not removed if either of its adjacent neurons have less than 3 Axons

 Neuron space:
   - 3D space where neurons and axons exist.
 Current size is 100 x 100 x 100